ionutmatis16/slackoverflow/README.md

 # Slack Overflow
 Stack Overflow like application for Software Design laboratory.
+I was guided by [Serban Petrescu](http://serban-petrescu.github.io/) Teaching Assistant.
 The application is separated in 3 versions:
- * v1 - back-end, using Java as the main programming language together with technologies like Spring Boot, JDBC, Hibernate and MySQL.
+ * v1 - back-end, using Java as the main programming language together with technologies like Spring Boot, JDBC, Hibernate and MySQL
  * v2 - front-end, using React library and Bootstrap for styling
- * v3 - to be done
+ * v3 - unifies both back-end and fontend, exposing a REST API on server and consuming it on client

 ## Functionalities
  * The users are able to ask questions and add tags to them.